Felony Attorney in Effingham County

 At Schneider Lerch, LLC, we defend your rights, explain your options in plain language, and support you at every step so you never feel lost in the process.

 The criminal process for felony charges moves quickly in Effingham County.
 After an arrest, you may have an initial hearing in Superior Court within days.
-Having a trusted felony lawyer in Effingham County by your side matters as procedures and expectations can differ from surrounding jurisdictions.
+Having a trusted felony lawyer in Effingham County by your side matters, as procedures and expectations can differ from surrounding jurisdictions.

 Protect your rights, your future, and your eligibility for parole.
 Call (912) 417-5008 or reach out online now for your free consultation with our firm—your dedicated felony attorney in Effingham County.